UArizona College of Medicine – Phoenix Centers

 Center for Simulation and Innovation

-The Center for Simulation and Innovation is an educational facility dedicated, in every sense, to be a resource for all of Arizona — fulfilling a mission to continually improve health care through education, research and clinical care.
+The Center for Simulation and Innovation at the UA College of Medicine – Phoenix is a state-of-the-art health care simulation facility dedicated, in every sense, to fulfill its mission to continually improve health care through education, research and clinical care.

 Arizona Center on Aging